 Natural hair is still subject to discrimination and barely represented in the mainstream media, so it’s amazing to see Hair Love challenging those barriers to encourage and promote hair love.

 Since we’re all about celebrating natural hair (and all other hair types!), you can understand why we’ve been touched.
-Below, we’ve shared 5 reasons why the premise is so important.
+Below, we’ve shared 5 reasons why this Oscar-winning film is so important.

 1. It’s a Unique Story Inspired by Actual Events